arjunkrishnams/FoodOverflow/README.md

 NGO Dashboard: Provides NGOs with a platform to request and manage food donations.

 Real-time Updates: Instant notifications for donors, NGOs, and recipients regarding donation status.
+NGOs get realtime email notifications for donations which has been implemented using SMTP.

 ## Hosted Links